wichtounet/wichtounet.github.io/posts/2017/09/budgetwarrior-042-budget-summary-improved-fortune-reports.rst

 New summary view
 ----------------

-I've added a new report with :code:`budget summary`:
+I've added a new report with `budget summary`:

 .. image:: /images/budgetwarrior_042_summary.png